Enhance collaboration by sharing workspaces and the items within it. Better understand how to give your collaborators access to the items they need.

 Delete the workspace | x | x | x | x | ✓ |

 You can make workspace sharing easier to manage with Smartsheet Contact Groups.
-Note that if you share a workspace with a Smartsheet Contact group, all group members will inherit the selected permission level.
+Note that if you share a workspace with a Smartsheet Contact group, all group members inherit the selected permission level.